Artemis II launches from a pad

 Drake speaks during an interview

-Utah Family Struggles For Timely Access To Materials
+Family Discusses Need For Timely Access To Materials

 NCADEMI supports state and local educational agencies in delivering timely, accessible digital materials.
 There are multiple steps between the people working to make it happen, and the learners who will ultimately benefit from NCADEMI’s mission.
 But spend some time with those learners, and you will see how badly it is needed.